-I am a fully licensed clinical social worker and child and family therapist.
+I am a fully licensed clinical social worker and a child and family therapist.
 I received my Master of Social Work (MSW) degree from the University of Michigan School of Social Work in 1996.
 I have worked with children, families, and people with disabilities across the lifespan for over twenty years.

 Past Professional Experiences

 I began my career in Detroit, offering in-home and group services to young parents and facilitating reunification for adult adoptees and birth parents.